Articles in this section

 Changes To Code Builder: Removing Support for Python Notebooks

-There will be some big changes coming soon to Minecraft Education Code Builder that simplify the coding experience for students, ease the learning and training needed for teachers and make the educational coding progression from block-based coding to text-based coding easier for everyone.
-In our last major release (July 2025), we removed support for Tynker and we're planning to remove support for Python Notebooks.
-However, Python Notebooks will not be removed before December 2025.
+In order to simplify the coding experience for students, ease the learning and training needed for teachers and make the educational coding progression from block-based coding to text-based coding easier for everyone, we have removed support for Python Notebooks in the Minecraft Education CodeBuilder.

 FAQs